henkelmax/ultimate-car-mod/wiki/car_crafting.md

 ### Fuel

-When you spawn your car on the workshop, it will have 10% of fuel.
+When you spawn your car on the workshop, it will have 100 millibuckets of fuel.
 So you can drive to the next fuel station.
 You can also refuel your car with a canister.